-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Public Hearing Non-targeted/ broad community The City Council held a public hearing to adopt the 2018/19 Annual Action Plan on 5/7/18.
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was made soliciting public comment on the draft FY 2019/20 Annual Action Plan and to notify the public of a public hearing to adopt the Annual Action Plan on 4/15/19.
+The public notice was published on 3/14/19 and 3/28/19.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
-N/A Newspaper Ad Non-targeted/ broad community A newspaper advertisement was made soliciting public comment on the FY 2018/19 Annual Action Plan Amendment No. One (Substantial) and to notify the public of public hearing to adopt the Amendment on September 17, 2018.
-Public Notice was published on August 16, 2018.
-No comments received.
-No comments received.
-N/A
+N/A Public Hearing Non-targeted/ broad community The City Council will hold a public hearing to adopt the 2019/20 Annual Action Plan on 4/15/19.
+See Huntington Beach Citizen Participation Comments in Appendix.
+All comments received were accepted.
+N/A able 6 - Citizen Partic ipation Outreach